common-tools-interface/cti/man/cti.1.md

   variable to the desired address.
 Ensure that the address can be reached from your system's compute nodes.

+- *CTI_FILE_DEDUPLICATION*: CTI can launch a remote check on compute nodes to determine whether tool files need to be shipped.
+To enable this check, set **CTI_FILE_DEDUPLICATION=1**.
+File ship times are likely to decrease if enabled.

 - *CTI_LAUNCHER_WRAPPER*: Slurm jobs may be launched under the control of wrapper utilities, for example the library-loading utility Spindle.
 To start a Slurm job under a specific launcher wrapper, set this variable to the utility command.